Welcome to Transportation

 Only students registered with the transportation department with assigned bus stops will be permitted to ride the bus.
 Students are assigned one bus stop only and may not ride home with friends or to unassigned bus stops.

 Kindergarten - 2nd Grade

 Parent/guardian (listed on student registration form) must be at the bus stop to receive their kindergarten - second grade child unless they are riding home with an older sibling.
 If the parent/guardian is not at the stop to receive the child, he/she will be returned to the school.
 If the child is returned to school three times, transportation privileges will be denied.

 Student bus-related discipline issues are handled by the school administration.
 Concerns regarding student bus discipline may be directed to an assistant principal or an area transportation supervisor.
 Additional information regarding bus discipline may be received by referencing the transportation section of the District's Code of Student Conduct Handbook.

 Coordination and Maintenance of Buses

-Although our school buses are funded and owned by the state of South Carolina, we coordinate and manage routing of buses and oversee the performance of the bus drivers locally.
-Buses are routed according to state law and regulation.
-Maintenance and servicing of the buses is handles by the State Department of Education, Office of Transportation - Aiken/Johnston Bus Shop.
+Although our school buses are funded and owned by the state of South Carolina, we coordinate and manage the routing of buses and oversee the performance of the bus drivers locally.
+Buses are routed according to state law and regulations.
+Maintenance and servicing of the buses is handled by the State Department of Education, Office of Transportation - Aiken/Johnston Bus Shop.